 It’s a story about change, growth and learning in either your personal or professional life.

 This story often revolves around the option of ‘fight or flight’ and you had to make a choice.

 It’s a story which offers your audience hope and insight to a challenge they may be facing.

 This type of story shares a lesson learned, which your audience can learn from too.

 3. The Leader

-You may be a parent, boss or leader in any walk of life.
-It’s where you demonstrate how you were able to lead others through a difficult situation or challenge.
+You may be a parent, boss or leader in any walk of life where you demonstrate how you were able to lead others through a difficult situation.

 4. The Hero